With the number of shotguns available, it can be difficult to decide which one is right for you.

 A large percentage of shooters are also hunters, who are dedicated to target shooting to stay trained or simply for a passion.
 In any case, even those who are not hunters, given the used market, might consider buying a hunting shotgun for target shooting.

-In some situations, the prices are really attractive, but is it really the right choice?
+But is it really the right choice?

 In a sense, target shooting and hunting shotguns (talking about over/under) have similarities.
 In both cases, the phases of bracing, pointing and shooting are exactly the same.
 This could lead to thinking that even a hunting shotgun on the platform is fine.